sabpdo/portfolio-sabpdo/docs/assignments/assignment2.md

 ### Feature 9: Leaderboard on how champion privacy or streaks if they keep updated

-### Feature 10: Memory Lane/ Old Videos Nostalgia
+### Feature 10: Memory Lane/ Old Videos Nostalgia - random selection from camerea roll

-### Feature 11: Encryptd friend addition -- only through qr code, or a password
+### Feature 11: Encrypted friend addition -- only through qr code, or a password

-### Feature 12: Family approved changes to privacy settings
+### Feature 12: Family approved changes to privacy settings (e.g. can't send money or not)

 ### Feature 13: Locked messages

+### Feature 14: Medication reminders inbuilt - gamification

+### Feature 15:

 ## VSD Analysis